ncatlab/nlab-content/pages/3743.md

 (and the group being presented is the symmetric group, $S_3$ on three symbols).
 We think of $(a a a,1)$ as a 'rewrite rule': ''replace $a a a$ by 1'', often written $a a a\to 1$.

 Working with the presentation, we can then  start generating words in the generators, for instance $a a a b a b$ and then see how that word can be 'rewritten' using the rewrite rules to $b a b$ using the first rule and to $a a$ using the last.
 There is thus a potential conflict between these rewritten forms of the word.
-In rewriting theory this sort of situation is studied in detail.
 =--
+It is usual to choose a 'normal form' for each word.
+In the example, in the symmetric group and the above presentation the elements of the group are often listed as $1,a,a^2,b,ab,a^2b$.
+These might be our choice of normal forms for the elements.
+In other words any element has a unique representative in the form $a^ib^j$, and we _choose_ to label them that way.
+With the two uses of the rules applied to $a a a b a b$, the first did not gave a normal form, the second did.

+In order to transform a rewriting system into a computation algorithm, one needs to apply the rules in a deterministic way, using a reduction strategy.
+We also need to know that there is a unique normal form that can be found for each word and that the 'algorithm' will _terminate_, that is it really _is_ an algorithm!.

 ## References